 - 1 teaspoon fine sea salt

-- Preheat the oven to 200C/390F and prepare the muffin trays by lining with wrappers.
+- Preheat the oven to 200C/390F (or 180C fan forced) and prepare the muffin tray or quarter baking sheet by lining with muffin wrappers/baking paper.

 - Add the eggs and coconut oil to the blender or food processor.
 Then add in the bananas, broken in to pieces.
 If using a blender: blend these ingredients first, followed by all remaining ingredients except the mix-ins/toppings.
 If using a food processor: all of the ingredients except the mix-ins/toppings can be added in one step and blended thoroughly.
 If there are some lumps in the batter, use a tamper with the blender running or run the food processor again.

-- Add the mix-ins to the batter and stir with a spatula - this can be done in the blender or food processor after removing the blade.
+- Add most of the mix-ins to the batter and stir with a spatula - this can be done in the blender or food processor after removing the blade.
+If using frozen blueberries they can stain the batter if you mix them in, I recommend to just place them manually with your fingers in the next step after pouring the batter.

-- Pour the batter in to the prepared muffin tin/s.
-Garnish with any desired toppings.
+- Pour/scoop the batter in to the prepared muffin tin/s.
+Garnish with remianing mix-ins.
 Spray the top of the muffins with coconut oil to prevent burning.

-- Bake on the middle rack for 15 minutes, reduce the oven temperature to 180C/350F and turn the tray/s around and/or rotate.
+- Bake on the middle rack for 15 minutes, reduce the oven temperature to 180C/350F (160C fan forced), loosely tent with foil and turn the tray/s around.

-- Bake for a final 10-15 minutes or until a skewer comes out clean.
-Ovens can vary quite a lot in temperature, so start with the shortest duration and check on them to ensure they aren't burning.
+- Bake for a final 15 minutes or until a skewer comes out clean.
+If using a baking sheet instead of a muffin tray, bake for a ttoal of 40 mins (turning halfway) Ovens can vary quite a lot in temperature, so start with the recommended duration and check on them to ensure they aren't burning.
 They are done when a skewer comes out clean.

 - Immediately remove muffins from the tray and cool on a rack.